Hyperfoil/qDup/README.md

 ```
 The main workflow is broken into 3 stages: setup, run, cleanup

-Setup scripts execute sequentially with a shared ssh session to help
+Setup scripts execute **sequentially** with a shared ssh session to help
 capture all the changes and ensure a consistent state for the run stage.
 Any environment changes to the setup ssh session will be copied to all
 the run stage sessions.

-Run scripts execute in parallel and will start with whatever
-environment changes occur from setup.
+Run scripts execute in parallel and will start with environment changes from setup.

 Cleanup scripts sequentially execute with a shared ssh session to ensure
 a consistent ending state.